 top of page

-Nsumbi Trust in partnership with Family Believers Church is supporting a community outreach program to help meet the ongoing needs of people in a disadvantaged neighbourhood.
-This area of Kampala and this Church is the place Pastor Stephen Jota first saw the large number of children out of school and was inspired to begin the Children's Centre.
+Nsumbi Trust in partnership with Family Believers Church is supporting life changing skills training to help meet the ongoing needs of people in a disadvantaged neighbourhood.
+The Hub equips school leavers and those who cannot afford to go to school, with the skills they need to lift themselves out of poverty.
+This area of Kampala is called Nakulabye and is the place Pastor Stephen Jota first saw the large number of children out of school and was inspired to begin the Children's Centre.

 IMG_20220405_125437_edited.jpg